how we work

 The visual language and color system is inspired by maritime signal flags, a reference to the origin of many of the named storms represented.
 Designed to flood, Alluvial Decoder reveals the relationships of rising stormwater to past events in real time.
 It serves as an experiential reminder of the hazards of development, the wonder and fury of nature, and the simple steps we might take to mitigate such challenges now and in the future.

 The project has received numerous awards including the Raleigh Medal of Arts, an Editors’ Pick - Best of Design Award from The Architect’s Newspaper, Google’s Geo for Good Impact Award, Fast Company’s Innovation By Design Award (Urban Design Honorable Mention) and honors from the American Planning Association and American Institute of Architects.
-It is currently shortlisted for the International Award for Public Art and a Finalist for the 2024 World Architecture Festival (Landscape).
+It was recently shortlisted for the International Award for Public Art and a Finalist for the 2024 World Architecture Festival (Global Landscape project of the Year).

 ©Negin Naseri